LABI Logo Get Involved

 High School Redesign: Support efforts to ensure all high school students demonstrate true college or career readiness through completion of extensive college-level courses, earning an associate degree, or earning an industry-valued credential before graduation.

 School-to-Work Transition: Support programs in high school that offer dual enrollment, college credit, industry-based certifications, and skills training, including work-based learning opportunities to empower students to succeed in the workforce upon graduation.
-Support increased access to postsecondary advisors and career-exploration to support students in finding their path.
+Support increased access to postsecondary advisors and career exploration to support students in finding their path.
 Advocate for initiatives focused on career awareness, workplace exposure and real work experience for young people, including internships, apprenticeships, and pre-apprenticeships.

 Education Flexibility: Support flexibility in education delivery models and learning modalities.
 In today’s fluid environment, it is important to acknowledge the need for educational flexibility in order to best meet a child’s learning needs inside and outside the classroom.